akiomiyao/ped/README.md

   If script runs without arguments, description of how to use the script will be shown.
   ERR3063487.vcf is the vcf format result.
 The vcf file can be opened by [Integrative Genomics Viewer](http://software.broadinstitute.org/software/igv/home).
 - Options,
-  thread=8 : specify the max thread (thread was changed to process in current version) number.
+  thread=8 : specify the max thread (process) number.
   Default is the number of logical core.
   tmpdir=/mnt/ssd : specify the temporally directory to /mnt/ssd.
 Default is target directory.
   clipping=100 : If length of short reads is not fixed, ped.pl determine the suitable clipping length.